Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: Cooperative Optimization Method

-In the following sections, we will describe the cooperative optimization method based on the heuristic algorithm and PBIL with MRELS strategy for solving the UAV-enabled grassland restoration problem in detail.
+In the following sections, we will describe the cooperative optimization method based on the heuristic algorithm and the variant of PBIL with MRELS strategy for solving the UAV-enabled grassland restoration problem in detail.